ProtoArgNet: Interpretable Image Classification with Super-Prototypes and Argumentation [Technical Report]: Abstract

 \section{Abstract}

-We propose \emph{ProtoArgNet}, a novel interpretable deep neural architecture for image classification in the spirit of prototypical-part-learning as found, e.g. in ProtoPNet.
-While earlier approaches associate every class with multiple prototypical-parts, ProtoArgNet uses \emph{super-prototypes} that combine prototypical-parts into single prototypical class representations.
-Furthermore, while earlier approaches use interpretable classification layers, e.g. logistic regression in ProtoPNet, ProtoArgNet improves accuracy with multi-layer perceptrons while relying upon an interpretable reading thereof based on a form of \emph{argumentation}.
-ProtoArgNet is customisable to user cognitive requirements by a process of sparsification of the multi-layer perceptron/argumentation component.
-Also, as opposed to other prototypical-part-learning approaches, ProtoArgNet can recognise spatial relations between different prototypical-parts that are from different regions in images, similar to how CNNs capture relations between patterns recognized in earlier layers.
+We propose \emph{ProtoArgNet}, a novel interpretable deep neural architecture for image classification in the spirit of prototypical-part-learning as found, e.g., in ProtoPNet.
+While earlier approaches associate every class with multiple prototypical-parts, ProtoArgNet uses \emph{super-prototypes} that combine prototypical-parts into a unified class representation.
+This is done by combining local activations of prototypes in an MLP-like manner, enabling the localization of prototypes and learning (non-linear) spatial relationships among them.
+By leveraging a form of \emph{argumentation}, ProtoArgNet is capable of providing both supporting (i.e. `this looks like that') and attacking (i.e. `this differs from that') explanations.
+We demonstrate on several datasets that ProtoArgNet outperforms state-of-the-art prototypical-part-learning approaches.
+Moreover, the argumentation component in ProtoArgNet is customisable to the user's cognitive requirements by a process of sparsification, which leads to more compact explanations compared to state-of-the-art approaches.